OliverH96/Cochlearia_Soil_Ionome/README.md

 Outlier SNPs were annotated using Extract_function.py to match them with any gene regions in which they occured as well as to provide a brief functional description of any known *Arabidopsis thaliana* orthologs.

 GIFT output manhattan plots for each element are located in GIFT_Output directory.
 Full output csv are not present here due to file size.
 The analysed top 0.01% SNPs for Na from both datasets are included, along with scripts and full output for GO and STRING analyses.

+## Consensus Sequences and Predicted Structures
+g40302.t1 reference and alternate consensus sequences can be found in Consensus_Sequences/ alongside translated sequences and predicted structural models.
+All sequences are in fasta format, models in pdb format.